The Nevada Journal: History

 The Journal was a weekly paper for a time after its establishment on April 19, 1851.
 Four short-lived comic papers followed quickly in the northern mines district.
-The Journal, became a semi-weekly for about six months; then it became a weekly again, and remained ever since.
-The first issue was published on April 19 (or 21), 1851 by Warren Baxter Ewer.
+The Journal became a semi-weekly for about six months; then it became a weekly again afterward.
+The first issue was published on April 19 (or 21), 1851, by Warren Baxter Ewer.

 Aaron A. Sargent's earliest of his significant contributions to the town began in July 1851 when he offered to help set type and write articles for the paper.
 The Journal suspended publication in 1861, but was revived soon after and published another year and a half.

 In politics, the Journal was a Whig paper.
 After William M. Stewart was named the city's District Attorney in November 1852, it was thought expedient for the Democrats to also have a newspaper.
 Stewart bought a press which had been brought to town to start the Democratic paper, and placed it in charge of Robert Davidge.
 Stewart told Davidge when they started in with the paper to get into no controversy with the Journal.

 In July 1855, the Journal began the advocacy of "American principles".
 Since the election of 1856 closed, the Journal did not include a political party at the head of its columns.
 It advocated for Douglas in 1858.
 In the fire of July 19, 1856, the Journal establishment was entirely destroyed, but was started again in two weeks, with the loss of but two issues.
-In the December 2, 1859 issue, the paper condemned local gamblers, and appeared to include Henry Plummer.
+In the December 2, 1859, issue the paper condemned local gamblers, apparently including Henry Plummer.
 On July 1, 1859, the first newspaper notice of the Comstock Lode discovery was published in the Journal; soon thereafter a great number of persons started for the new fields, and it was estimated that within the next two years, two-thirds of all the male adults of Nevada County had gone over to the silver region.
-In the October 5, 1860 issue, a writer made the distinction between popular and squatter sovereignty.
+In the October 5, 1860, issue a writer made the distinction between popular and squatter sovereignty.